 - In Colorado Springs’ Ute Valley, hike the trails along this hogback ridge with beautiful views of Pikes Peak.
 The many trails can accommodate all levels and be sure to bring a picnic to enjoy under the shade of the scrub oaks.

-While we wish summer was much closer (since that's when we offer camp!), we know how important it is to stay active and be outdoors in the Winter, and especially together as a family.
-If you have any suggestions for us on great places for some Colorado Winter family fun, send them to: email@example.com.
+While we wish summer was much closer (since that's when we offer summer camp!), we know how important it is to stay active and be outdoors in the Winter, and especially together as a family.
+If you need more suggestions on great places for some Colorado winter family fun, send us an email!
 No matter the season, we're here to help you get outside!
+For more information on Avid4 Adventure summer Day and Overnight Camps in California, Colorado, and Oregon for pre k - 12th graders where we help kids get outside for life, click the link below.